mk0y/ai-commit/README.md

 # AI Commit

-AI-powered Git commit message generator using OpenAI GPT.
+AI-powered Git commit message generator using various LLM providers.

 ## Overview

-AI Commit is a command-line tool that uses OpenAI's GPT model to automatically generate meaningful Git commit messages based on your staged changes.
+AI Commit is a command-line tool that uses Large Language Models to automatically generate meaningful Git commit messages based on your staged changes.
 It analyzes the diff of your staged files and suggests a concise, descriptive commit message following best practices.

 ## Features

 - 🔍 Analyzes your staged Git changes
-- 💡 Generates meaningful commit messages using OpenAI GPT
+- 💡 Generates meaningful commit messages using LLM models
+- 🔄 Support for multiple LLM providers (OpenAI, Anthropic, etc.)
 - ✏️ Allows editing the suggested message in your preferred editor
 - 🔄 Option to regenerate a new message
 - ✅ Simple and intuitive CLI interface